4 Reasons Why Do Dogs Lick When You Blow in Their Face

 Is it typical for dogs to lie there and lick the air?

-When dogs lick at the air, we may not instantly comprehend what they are trying to communicate with us, but this behavior is entirely natural in most cases.
+When dogs lick in the air, we may not instantly comprehend what they are trying to communicate with us, but this behavior is entirely natural in most cases.

 stuart and his dog